a) Membership is open for Male amateur golfers who are 50 and older (the applicant must turn 50 at any time during the calendar year.)

 c) If you mark a score down and it is wrong the higher score will be recorded.

-d) All scores will be entered by handicap director Rick for calculation of members handicap and calculations on who won the tournament and skins if you are in skins game.
+d) All scores will be entered on Interim sheet by handicap director, David for calculation by Tom's computer of members handicap and calculations on who won the tournament and skins if you are in skins game.

 a) Guests are invited to play in NNSGC tournaments when space is available.